-- 6.96 In Edinburgh, Cineworld operates one 13-screen multiplex located 2 minutes' drivetime away from the three-screen Picturehouse cinema.
-Within a 20-minute drivetime, there are also two 12-screen Vue cinemas, a four-screen Odeon and two independent cinemas, the Filmhouse and Dominion, which together account for seven screens and were established in 1979 and 1938, respectively.
+- 6.103 We conclude that the acquisition of Picturehouse by Cineworld is unlikely to give rise to an SLC in the market for cinema exhibition services in the catchment areas of the Cineworld Wandsworth and Picturehouse Clapham cinemas. - Edinburgh - 6.104 In Edinburgh, Cineworld operates one 13-screen multiplex located 2 minutes' drivetime away from the three-screen Picturehouse cinema.
+Within a 20-minute drivetime, there are also two 12-screen Vue cinemas, a four-screen and eight-screen Odeon and two independent cinemas, the Filmhouse and Dominion, which together account for seven screens and were established in 1979 and 1938, respectively.
 Since these two independent cinemas are large and well established, we considered it appropriate to include them in our fascia analysis.
-Consequently the merger would result in a reduction of fascias from seven to six.
-We noted that the Picturehouse, Odeon and Filmhouse cinemas were geographically close, and Filmhouse Edinburgh customer research identified Picturehouse Edinburgh as its closest competitor. - 6.97 Our survey suggested that following a price rise, 102 of those who would switch to another cinema, [50-60] per cent of Picturehouse customers would switch to the Filmhouse, while [20-30] per cent would switch to Cineworld Edinburgh.
+Consequently the merger would result in a reduction of fascias from six to five.
+We noted that the Picturehouse, Odeon and Filmhouse cinemas were geographically close, and Filmhouse's customer research identified Picturehouse Edinburgh as its closest competitor. - 6.105 Our survey suggested that following a price rise, of those who would switch to another cinema, [50-60] per cent of Picturehouse customers would switch to the Filmhouse, while [20-30] per cent would switch to Cineworld Edinburgh.
 Few Picturehouse customers would switch to other cinemas.
-For Cineworld customers, the responses suggested that the closest competitors to Cineworld Edinburgh were Vue Edinburgh Ocean Terminal and Vue Edinburgh Omni, which together would receive [30-40] per cent of Cineworld's customers.
-[10-20] per cent of customers would switch to Edinburgh Picturehouse. - 6.98 Although the parties told us that the offer of the Filmhouse was similar to that of Picturehouse Edinburgh, we noted that Picturehouse Edinburgh's revenue overlap with Filmhouse was low.
-Picturehouse told us that distributors actively sought to avoid distributing films at Picturehouse Edinburgh and the Filmhouse at the same time, so as to focus their marketing efforts on one venue.
-Similarly, Filmhouse commented that quite often, distributors had refused Filmhouse access films which had been placed with competitors (and in particular Picturehouse Edinburgh and Cineworld Edinburgh).
-Filmhouse also told us that there was considerable crossover in repertoire between itself, Picturehouse Edinburgh and Cineworld Edinburgh.
+For Cineworld customers, the responses suggested that the closest competitors to Cineworld Edinburgh were Vue Edinburgh-Ocean Terminal and Vue Edinburgh-Omni Centre, which together would receive [30-40] per cent of Cineworld's customers.
+[10-20] per cent of customers would switch to Picturehouse Edinburgh. - 6.106 Although the parties told us that the offer of the Filmhouse was similar to that of Picturehouse Edinburgh, we noted that Picturehouse Edinburgh's revenue overlap with Filmhouse was low.
+Picturehouse told us that distributors sought to avoid distributing films at Picturehouse Edinburgh and the Filmhouse at the same time, so as to focus their marketing efforts on one venue.
+Similarly, Filmhouse commented that quite often, distributors had refused Filmhouse access to films which had been placed with competitors (and in particular Picturehouse Edinburgh and Cineworld Edinburgh).
+Filmhouse also told us that there was considerable crossover in repertoire between itself, Picturehouse Edinburgh and Cineworld Edinburgh. - 6.107 The magnitude of our GUPPI suggests that the competitive constraints in the Edinburgh area are such that the merger would not materially change the incentives to increase prices at Cineworld Edinburgh.
+Although the GUPPI estimates for Picturehouse Edinburgh are slightly higher, GUPPIs do not take account of the potential supply-side responses of competitors, and the other evidence, as set out in paragraphs 6.105 and 6.106 above, suggests that the merged parties would continue to face active competition from a wide range of competitors in Edinburgh. - 6.108 In addition, we understand that Curzon is in advanced negotiations to open another cinema, although there remains some uncertainty about the likelihood of this entry. - 6.109 We conclude that the acquisition of Picturehouse by Cineworld is unlikely to result in an SLC in the market for cinema exhibition services in Edinburgh.

-102 Forced diversion figures are similar.
+&lt;sup>103 Forced diversion figures are similar.